 Percolator Vs Drip Coffee: Caffeine Content

-The amount of caffeine will vary on the beans used, how much of them and the size of your cuppa Joe.
-On average, based on an 8 ounce (240 ml) a percolator will have 200 mg of caffeine while an 8 ounce serving of filter coffee will contain around 165 mg per ounce (240 ml) serving.
+The amount of caffeine will vary depending on the beans used, how much of them and the size of your cuppa Joe.
+On average, based on an 8 ounce (240 ml) percolator, will have 200 mg of caffeine while an 8 ounce serving of filter coffee will contain around 165 mg per ounce (240 ml) serving.

 Grind Size And Brew Time

 To make a good cuppa with both methods, you need to use the correct grind size.
 If you get this wrong, you could end up with a cup of coffee that is under brewed or over brewed.